-Your organization, like 89% of North American organizations, may already have a recognition program.
-However, 42% of employees even know about their employer’s recognition program and additionally, only 24% of employees are satisfied with management’s recognition of job performance.
+Only 42% of employees are aware of their employer’s recognition program and additionally, only 24% of employees are satisfied with management’s recognition of job performance.

-This may have something to do with the fact that years of service remains the most common recognition program, which alone is unlikely to impact employee engagement or retention.
-If these programs don’t improve business performance, it can lead to doubt in the value of all recognition.
+This may have something to do with the fact that years of service awards remain the most common kind of recognition program.
+Tenure-based recognition alone is unlikely to impact employee engagement or retention.
+If these programs don’t improve business performance, they can generate distrust in the value of recognition.

 Other unintentional barriers include: unclear criteria; limited capabilities to distribute rewards fairly; and, time-consuming forms and approvals process.
-Senior leaders assume employees are recognized more than annually, but 70% of employees report recognition once a year or not at all.
+Senior leaders assume their employees are recognized more than once annually, but 70% of employees report that they receive recognition once a year or not at all.

 It is not enough to implement any recognition program—programs should also align with the values and needs of the organization.
+Additionally, programs should help you provide effective employee recognition.
 By reallocating money you're already spending on turnover and ineffective recognition programs, you can build a budget for effective recognition.

 - 76% of employees are unsatisfied with recognition of job performance